Academic & Physical Accommodations

 Commonly Requested Accommodations

-*Services may only be provided upon submission of appropriate documentation to the Director of Student Support Services.
+*Services may only be provided upon submission of appropriate documentation to the Director of Student Life.

-Interpreters are provided through the Director of Student Support Services for deaf and hard of hearing students who request such services.
+Interpreters are provided through the Director of Student Life for deaf and hard of hearing students who request such services.
 Interpreter assignments are made as early as possible before the term begins.
 When scheduling, the goal is to match the needs of the student and situation to the skills and preferences of the interpreters.
-At any time, if a student or interpreter believes a mismatch has occurred, he/she is encouraged to discuss it with the Director of Student Support Services.
-It is the student’s responsibility to notify the Director of Student Support Services immediately of any schedule changes that are made after the term begins.
+At any time, if a student or interpreter believes a mismatch has occurred, he/she is encouraged to discuss it with the Director of Student Life.
+It is the student’s responsibility to notify the Director of Student Life immediately of any schedule changes that are made after the term begins.
 Any additional interpreter service needs (i.e. interpreter service needs other than regularly scheduled classes) must be requested by the student.

 Cleveland Community College (CCC) will ensure students with a hearing impairment have an equal opportunity to work, learn, and receive accommodations, including auxiliary aids and services.
 Interpreters are evaluated by a panel, which includes an audition to ensure students receive a qualified interpreter.
 Interpreters are also evaluated during the semester.
 Qualified interpreters at CCC must demonstrate proficiency in both English and ASL and must interpret “effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary” (http://www.ada.gov/effective-comm.htm).
 If a qualified interpreter is not identified through the evaluation process, CCC will contract with an outside agency.